wiredhikari/son2022_timesheet/README.md

     * Made a sub-flake for bloomf dependency
 * NLNet packages
     * Triage on Rust based packages.
-* Entire SiP Stack
-    * Pair Programmed in packaging OpenSIPS.
-    * Helped in Packaging some dependencies.
 * Fractal (Pair Programmed)
     * Worked on the flake for the nightly version: https://github.com/ngi-nix/fractal